d-hara10/cs_m148_final_project/README.md

 # CS M148 Final Project Report — Genre Classification from Spotify Audio Features

-**Team:** _<Zachary Joseph, Daniel Hara, Ryan Persico, Zach Smith, Davis Frolich>_
+**Team:** Zachary Joseph, Daniel Hara, Ryan Persico, Zach Smith, Davis Frolich
 **Course:** CS M148

 ## 1) Summary

-We built a supervised learning pipeline to **classify a song’s genre** from Spotify audio features (e.g., danceability, energy, acousticness).
+We developed a supervised learning pipeline to **classify a song’s genre** from Spotify audio features (e.g., danceability, energy, acousticness).
 Because the raw dataset contains **114 genres**, we scoped the final task to a **balanced 10‑genre classification problem** to keep the label space learnable and the evaluation interpretable.

 Our best-performing approach in this project was a **Random Forest classifier** trained on standardized cleaned audio features, which achieved **~0.74 test accuracy** on the 10‑genre task.